Middle Class Malaise

 Politicians are using misleading indicators and statistics to prove that they have gotten things headed in the right direction.
 Unfortunately, these tactics only use shreds of the truth.
 While it’s valid that the stock market is looking better, it is only an indication that the wealthiest class is earning more money.
 The stock market itself does not create jobs for the middle class.

-Some news stories point to the Gross Domestic Product, stating that the numbers are going up.
 Nearly three quarters of the GDP is consumer spending, meaning citizens are going to the store to buy products and merchandise.
 However, 70 percent of goods on American store shelves are imported, so most of what Americans are buying is shipped here from foreign competition.
 The GDP merely shows that people are spending much of their hard earned wealth on imported products.

 In the midst of this, the American Chamber of Commerce is not looking out for American interests.
 It widely represents multi-nationalists and big businesses that have more interest in profits than patriotism.
 The Chamber of Commerce often supports laws that help move American jobs to countries with no labor, environmental laws or human rights standards.